-- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots. - Verify network connections - If the rnetboot returns "unsuccessful" for a node, verify that bootp and tftp is configured and running properly on the . - View /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd: stopsrc -s inetd - startsrc -s inetd - Stop and restart tftp: stopsrc -s tftp startsrc -s tftp - Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons: stopsrc -g nfs startsrc -g nfs - Attempt to mount a file system from another system on the network. - If that doesn't work, you may need to re-initialize the diskless node and start over.
+- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots. - Verify network connections - If the rnetboot returns "unsuccessful" for a node, verify that bootp and tftp is configured and running properly on the . - For bootp, view /etc/bootptab to make sure an entry exists for the node.

+For dhcp, view /var/lib/dhcp/db/dhcpd.leases to make sure an entry exists for the node.

+- Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd: stopsrc -s inetd startsrc -s inetd - Stop and restart tftp: stopsrc -s tftp startsrc -s tftp - Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons: stopsrc -g nfs startsrc -g nfs

+- Attempt to mount a file system from another system on the network. - If that doesn't work, you may need to re-initialize the diskless node and start over.
 You can use the rmdsklsnode command to uninitialize an AIX diskless node.
 This will deallocate and remove the NIM definition but it will not remove the xCAT node definition.